Consumer Reports Best Cars vs Auto Grades: Different Information for Car Buyers

-The Auto Professor and Consumer Reports provide different information for car buyers.
+Consumer Reports best cars reports provide different information for car buyers than Auto Grades.

-Consumer Reports recently published its 2019 Auto Issue, containing multiple lists of ranked vehicles.
+Consumer Reports best cars reports was recently published in its 2019 Auto Issue, containing multiple lists of ranked vehicles.
 The included information isn’t comprehensive enough to to give you the full story on the safety of a potential new car purchase, however.

 At The Auto Professor, our sole focus is on safety and protection.
 We have written extensively in other posts (An Overview of Auto Grades) about why Auto Grades is the only realistic safety rating system.
 Our Auto Grades are ratings based on the track record of how vehicles have protected their drivers in the worst crashes on our roadways.
 We do not use pretend crashes (in-laboratory testing) or pretend people (dummies).
 We do not rely upon the ratings given by the National Highway Traffic Safety Administration (NHTSA) or the Insurance Institute for Highway Safety (IIHS).